Brand design is a very important part of any company, but many companies struggle with creating a brand guide.

 Don’t just use RGB values for color selection.
 Take the time to think about how those colors will look on your brand, too.

 The contrast between two colors can significantly affect how they are perceived.

-For example, using red and green together like on the post below creates a deep and rich background.
+For example, using red and green together, like in the post below, creates a deep and rich background.

 Using this technique with purple creates an inviting and fresh look that’s more eye-catching.

 Avoid Using the Same Base Color Twice in a Row